fagiolini/fagiolini.github.io/_posts/2020-11-01-tarte-amandine.md

 ---

 1. melt the chocolate in the microwave or bain-marie.

 2. chop the almonds half finely, half coarsely.

 3. combine oil, sugar, cornstarch, yogurt, almonds and flour and mix.

 4. add the apple cut in slices to the mix.

 5. roll out a melted chocolate couche on the already rolled out shortbread dough.

 6. on top of the chocolate couche, add the prepared mix.

 7. bake at 180 degrees in a preheated ventilated oven for 30 minutes.

+8. serve it warm.

-> we suggest heating it slightly (in the microwave) before eating it.
+> if you eat it in the next days, we suggest heating it slightly (in the microwave) before consumption.